fc-io/working-with-alvis-from-ki/README.md

 This is for doing interactive development.
 These instructions are not for you if you need long-running jobs or already have an established use case.

-These tips are definitly for you if you felt the instructions at [C3SE](https://www.c3se.chalmers.se/documentation/submitting_jobs/interactive_jobs/) a bit lacking.

 ## Get Access

 Apply at <https://supr.naiss.se/>.